-Noise pollution from technical facilities must be kept as low as possible in areas where animals are kept.
-Continuous and sudden noises should be avoided.
+The noise level of technical annexes must be kept to a minimum in the area where the animals are kept.
+Continuous and sudden noises must be avoided.

 3.2.6 Lighting

 The intensity and duration of light must be appropriate for the animals kept in sheds.
 If the shed has too little natural lighting, it must be lit artificially.